 About me

 If you choose to trust me as your therapist, know that I will do my absolute best to hold you while you process your most difficult emotions.
-I will share your journey with you as you gently use the insights you gain about yourself to shift old behaviours or thought patterns.
-And I will wholeheartedly support you as you bravely give yourself a corrective experience, perhaps you becoming the parent, you never had, or always wished you did to yourself.
+I will share your journey with you as you gently use the insights you gain to shift old behaviours or thought patterns.
+I will wholeheartedly support you as you bravely give yourself a corrective experience—perhaps becoming the parent you never had, or always wished you were, to yourself.

 Training, qualifications & experience